ronnytorresmtz/advanced-crud-vue/README.md

 7. Location Component
 8. Language Traslations Component

+>Application Architecture

+* Client is a VueJS Sigle Page Application
+* Server is a Laravel API
+* Comunication uses CORS
+* Database is a MySQL Database

+To use/play with application work needs to runs npm run dev in the client directory and php artisan in the server directory

 ## TODO

 1. Allow to add an image as avatar if the email does not exit in gravatar service